techidaily/site-youtube-webster/source/_posts/ed-in-2024-captivating-startups-discovering-the-best-15-video-intros.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1993645/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### 11. Parodies Video

-People love to escape from the real world to the YouTube world to forget what they are actually going through.
-This brings us to the parody videos.
-One can create parodies of celebrities, movies, songs, and even politicians to make people laugh.

-To insert the relevant edits in the parody videos, the user might want to have his [**News Broadcast Intro Pack**](https://tools.techidaily.com/wondershare/filmora/download/) eyes.
-This pack offers the user to show the real look of the celebrity or a politician and then add the parody to give a humorous comparison.

-### 12. Current Events Video

-People are often focused on YouTube videos that keep them knowledgeable and heedful of the ongoing situation.
-Therefore, a video on the current events often leads the YouTube user to the fame and viewership he is looking for.

-To add special effects and HD resolution to your video, Wondershare Filmstock brings [**Technology HUD Pack**](https://tools.techidaily.com/wondershare/filmora/download/).
-This amazing starter pack has been specially made to handle a wide variety of information and does that magically.

 ### 13. Collaboration Video

 The next idea may sound a little old and cliché, but it works like 99% of the time.
 The collaboration video with famous YouTubers results in people seeing the talent that you have.
 With this exposure, the user is sure to go a long way.
 A collaboration video may include a game, tutorial swap, or a challenge together.